Electrostatics/electrostatics.github.io/examples/potentials_of_mean_force.md

 <a id="Basic"></a>
-<h3>The basic steps</h3>
+<h4>The basic steps</h4>

 We will illustrate the basic steps of the polar solvation calculation with the peptide in its membrane-immersed started configuration.
-The PQR file for this starting configuration is attached below as Membrane-helix-0.pqr.
+The PQR file for this starting configuration is called Membrane-helix-0.pqr.

 <a data-scroll href="#topcall">top</a>

 <a id="Gen"></a>
-<h3>Generating the peptide dielectric map</h3>
+<h4>Generating the peptide dielectric map</h4>

 The system will have three dielectric regions:

 * The high dielectric solvent exterior (usually 80 for water)
 * The low dielectric interior of the protein (10 for this example)
 * The low dielectric interior of the membrane (2 for this example)